juliuste/chore-score-bot/readme.md

 # widschi-bot

 Telegram bot for assigning chores with my flatmates.
-Loops through all names randomly and spits out a name on command.
+Lets people count if they did a chore and assigns random people who did the least chores yet for new tasks.

 [![License](https://img.shields.io/github/license/juliuste/widschi-bot.svg?style=flat)](license)